X

 Metropolis Building Madrid at night.

-1. General, popular nightlife spots: Plaza de Santa Ana and the side streets off Gran Via are good starting points to explore.
+1. General, popular nightlife spots: Plaza de Santa Ana and the side streets off Gran Via are good starting points to explore when you’re looking for things to do in Madrid at night.

 2. Pub crawls and tapas bars: Cava Baja and Cava Alta are insanely popular streets for beers and snacks.